Bloodletting (Overkill album)

-Bloodletting is the eleventh studio album by American thrash metal band Overkill, released on October 24, 2000, by Metal-Is.
+Bloodletting is the eleventh studio album by thrash metal band Overkill, released on October 24, 2000, by Metal-Is.
 It is the first after the departure of guitarists Joe Comeau and Sebastian Marino and the addition of Dave Linsk.
 Bloodletting also marked the first and only time since 1989's The Years of Decay that Overkill had recorded together as a four-piece.

 Reception

 The album sold around 2,450 copies in its first week of release in the U.S.